raviranjanpandey/portfolio/README.md

-This is a Single Page Portfolio Website developed in React.
-It does not use any other library.
+This is a Single Page Portfolio Website developed in React without any other library.